Program Manager, emphasis in data analysis

 When I coordinated solutions for UVA students that required specialized technology, I was tasked under extraordinary circumstances to collaborate with a remote captioning contractor and on-site classroom technicians so that a deaf medical student could read lectures in real-time on a tablet and participate in group discussions.

-I also met with medical school administrators and faculty on an ongoing basis to discuss procedures, address questions, and allay any anxiety.
+I also met with medical school administrators and faculty on an ongoing basis to discuss procedures, address questions, and diminish anxiety.
+(Check out my procedural report if you’re interested in the details.)

-The student has since graduated from the medical program with honors and is presumably practicing medicine.
+The student has since graduated from the medical program with honors and is an oncology resident at Johns Hopkins.

 San Francisco State University, Accessible Media Coordinator